The other party asks for your data room. You have 24 hours. This is exactly what should be in it - organized, ready, and nothing missing.

 Once you know what documents go in your data room, you need a place to actually put them.
 Here's how Ellty fits into this.

-Ellty is a virtual data room and secure file sharing platform built for teams.
-It's not trying to be an enterprise M&A tool - it's designed to help you share sensitive documents securely, track engagement, and move faster during fundraising and early-stage due diligence.
+Ellty is a virtual data room and secure file sharing platform built for all teams.
+It's not trying to be an enterprise M&A tool, it's designed to help you share sensitive documents securely, track engagement, and move faster during a deal.

 You can set up a room in under an hour.
 No onboarding calls.
 No contract.
-No per-user fees eating into your budget as your investor list grows.
+No per-user fees eating into your budget as your visitor list grows.

 This is where Ellty is different from just uploading files somewhere.
 When you share a data room link, you can see who accessed it, which documents they opened, which pages they spent the most time on, and when they came back.

-If an investor spent 18 minutes on your financial model and two seconds on the team page, that tells you something.
+If a viewer spent 18 minutes on your financial model and two seconds on the team page, that tells you something.
 You know exactly what to address on the follow-up call.
 That kind of signal is the difference between a reactive pitch process and a confident one.

-Stop guessing which investors are actually serious.
+Stop guessing which visitors are actually serious.
 Set up a trackable data room on Ellty and see exactly who's engaging with your documents - start free, no credit card needed.

 A due diligence request list (sometimes called a diligence checklist or DDQ) is a document an investor or acquirer sends you listing every document and piece of information they need before closing a deal.
 Your data room is where you fulfill that request.
 Having your data room organized in advance means you can respond in hours instead of days.

 Google Drive is file storage.
 A data room is a secure sharing environment.
 Drive doesn't give you view analytics, NDA gating, watermarking, granular access permissions, or audit logs.
-For sharing sensitive financial and legal documents with investors, those missing features create real gaps - especially if a deal falls through and you want to revoke access.
+For sharing sensitive financial and legal documents with external parties, those missing features create real gaps, especially if a deal falls through and you want to revoke access.

 Dynamic watermarks automatically overlay each document with the viewer's name, email, and a timestamp.
 If someone screenshots or forwards a page, the watermark travels with it and identifies exactly who had access.
 This is a strong deterrent against unauthorized sharing of sensitive documents.

 Pricing varies significantly.
 Enterprise platforms like Intralinks or Datasite don't publish pricing - expect $1,000-$3,000+ per month for large M&A deals.
-For startup fundraising and early-stage due diligence, flat-rate platforms are more practical.
+For most businesses, flat-rate platforms are more practical.
 Ellty offers a free plan for basic document tracking and secure sharing, with the core data room plan (NDA gating, granular permissions, watermarking) at $149/month with no per-user fees.

-A pitch deck is a short visual presentation you use to generate investor interest.
+A pitch deck is a short visual presentation you use to generate visitor interest.
 A data room is a comprehensive document collection you share during due diligence.
 You share the deck first.
-You share the data room once an investor is seriously interested.
+You share the data room once a party is seriously interested.
 They serve different purposes at different stages of the process.